o2platform/fluentnode/README.md

 * **{string}.size({string})**                        - same as {string}.length
 * **{string}.upper()**

-all methods and tests are written in CoffeScript
+All methods and tests are written in CoffeScript

 ##Contribute